Vegan Chocolate Avocado Pudding

 This easy vegan chocolate avocado pudding is easy to make with just a few simple ingredients.

-If you’re a little sceptical of mixing avocado and chocolate, worry not, this pudding really is a delicious treat!
+If you’re a little sceptical of mixing avocado and chocolate, worry not, this pudding, or avocado mousse, really is a delicious treat!
+You’ll need just a few ingredients to make it and it’s easily customizable with different sweeteners and add-ins.

-- Medjool dates.
-Soft, moist, plump medjool dates are best for this recipe but you can use a different variety if needed.
+- Medjool dates: Soft, moist, plump medjool dates are best for this recipe but you can use a different variety if needed.
+You can also make it without dates – see the FAQ section for how to.

-- Cocoa powder.
-Use regular cocoa powder for for an extra boost in nutrition, raw cacao powder.
+- Cocoa powder: Use regular cocoa powder or for an extra boost in nutrition, raw cacao powder.

 How to Make this Recipe